rbryangreen/fetch-fbook/README.md

       $ gem install bundler

+Now, do a bundle install:

+      $ bundle install

 ### Cucumber

 Cucumber is the framework in which these tests are structured.
 To install it, follow their [Installation instructions for Ruby](https://cucumber.io/docs/installation/ruby/)

 ## Running tests

-To run a single test, cd into your project root directory, and run
+To run all the tests in the features directory, cd into your project root directory, and run:

       $ cucumber features/

+To run a specific feature file, cd into your project root directory, and choose a specific feature file:

+      $ cucumber features/profile.feature

+To run a specific scenario, you'll need to provide the line number of that scenario:

+      $ cucumber features/profile.feature:11